hobbes7878/data-driven-journalism/README.md

 If you have a medical, family or other emergency that kept you from class, then you can make up _one point_ if you earn 3 points the next session.
 Because each class will build on the one before, you will not get those 3 points unless you've also learned the stuff you missed.

-Please expect each class to last the duration of the time allotted, even if it doesn't.
+Please expect each class to last the durommunicatingation of the time allotted, even if it doesn't.

 #### Classroom etiquette